Gov. Walker tells state GOP convention: “I’m ready” for third term

 WISCONSIN DELLS — Gov. Scott Walker told supporters at the annual Republican Party of Wisconsin convention that he’s ready to run for a third term.

-“I’m ready to move Wisconsin forward for the next four years,” Walker said, after walking onto the convention stage to John Foggerty’s “Centerfield.”
+“I’m ready to move Wisconsin forward for four more years,” Walker said, after walking onto the convention stage to John Fogerty’s “Centerfield.”

 Walker spent his 12-minute speech touting his record and Wisconsin’s low unemployment rate.
-The state GOP handed out signs that read “Top 10 Wisconsin” that supporters waived as Walker promoted a recent ranking of the state’s business climate.
+The state GOP handed out signs that read “Top 10 Wisconsin,” which supporters waved as Walker promoted Chief Executive magazine’s recent ranking of the state’s business climate.

+“Just about every day, I hear from people, ‘Are you going to run for governor again in 2018?'”
+Walker said.
+“I tell them, when we have record employment levels, the better question is, ‘Why wouldn’t I run for re-election?'”

+Wisconsin Democrats slammed Walker, criticizing his economic policies and the poor condition of the state’s roads.

 43.627479 -89.770958